boyter/boyter.org/content/posts/2010-09-05-small-steps-2-–-teaching-neural-network-learn-letter-b-z.md

 **Get the source to everything below in [Step2][2]**

 Now the code below is rather un-pythonic but it does show us loading each of the letters and then training the network to learn that an A is an A and that every other letter is not an A. I had initially tried to teach it how to recognise each letter however I found this resulted in a huge neural network which was slow to train.
-For the moment teaching the network what an A is should be fine for now.
+For the moment teaching the network what an A is should be fine for now.```import bpnn import Loader

-<pre>import bpnn
-import Loader

-if __name__ == '__main__':
+if **name** == '**main**':
   cla = Loader.Loader()

   hiddennodes = 3